Skip to main content

 Your collaboration helps us refine and enhance the Rive Renderer to make it more robust and reliable for broader applications.
 Thank you for being a part of this exciting journey!

-By default, both Android and iOS will use the current Skia renderer.
+By default, Android will use the current Skia renderer, and iOS will use the Rive Renderer (as of v6.0.0).

 Starting Version